 Advisory Panels assess grant applications, make recommendations to the Minister for Creative Industries and occasionally provide advice on Creative Victoria policies and projects.

-Advisory Panel members are selected from the Advisory Panel Register by Creative Victoria staff based on how their expertise and experience relates to the funding program or relevant project area.
+Creative Victoria staff select Advisory Panel members from the Advisory Panel Register based on how their expertise and experience relates to a particular funding program or relevant project area.

-A balance of artform and industry expertise, general skills, gender, Indigenous, multicultural and regional representation is always sought for Advisory Panels.
-See Programs for more information on the funding programs managed by Creative Victoria.
+We’re always looking for a balance of artform and industry expertise, general skills, gender, Indigenous, multicultural and regional representation for our Advisory Panels.
+See Funding opportunities for more information on the funding programs managed by Creative Victoria.

 What is the role of an Advisory Panel member?

-Panel members are required to read applications, view support materials, write notes and assess applications for the specific funding program.
-Please note, some programs can attract several hundred applications each round.
+As a panel member you’ll be required to read applications, view support materials, write notes and assess applications for the specific funding program.
+It’s important to keep in mind some programs can attract several hundred applications each round.

-Panel members then attend assessment meetings - which vary from half a day to two days in length - to discuss, deliberate and make recommendations to the Minister for Creative Industries on which applications should receive support.
+You’ll then attend assessment meetings – which can vary from half day to two days– to discuss, deliberate and make recommendations to the Minister for Creative Industries regarding which applications should receive support.

-Each Advisory Panel has a chair person – also drawn from the Advisory Panel Register - who is chosen based on skills, experience and knowledge of the funding program.
-The role of the chair is to preside over panel meetings and assist the group to reach the best possible decisions in the most efficient way possible.
+Each Advisory Panel has a chairperson – also drawn from the Advisory Panel Register – who is chosen based on their skills, experience and knowledge of the funding program.
+The role of the chair is to preside over panel meetings and assist the group in reaching the best possible decisions in the most efficient way.

-All Panel members are required to follow a Code of Conduct (which is supplied to members in advance of joining the panel) and are paid an honorarium and reasonable expenses for time spent reviewing applications as well as attending assessment meetings.
+All panel members are required to follow a Code of Conduct (which you will receive before joining the panel) and you’ll be paid an honorarium and reasonable expenses for time spent reviewing applications as well as attending assessment meetings.

-Panel members are given their own copies of application forms for review.
-If a Panel member is unable to view the material on their own computer, Creative Victoria will make arrangements for the Panel member to attend the Creative Victoria offices to view support material.
-All such material is confidential and must be returned to Creative Victoria.
+You’ll be given your own copy of application forms to review.
+If you can’t view the material on your own computer, Creative Victoria will make arrangements for you to use the Creative Victoria offices to view support material.
+All materials are confidential and must be returned to Creative Victoria.

 How long will I be required to serve on an Advisory Panel?

-The usual term for a member of an Advisory Panel is three years, however it is up to each individual to determine whether or not they are available to take part each time they are called.
+The usual term for a member of an Advisory Panel Register is three years, but it’s up to you to decide whether or not you’re available to take part each time you’re called upon.

 How many people sit on each Advisory Panel?

 The composition and number of members on an Advisory Panel reflects the size and needs of the specific funding program.
 On average, Advisory Panels range from four to ten people.
-Each panel will comprise a significant proportion of arts and creative practitioners and managers.
-Expertise will also be sought in complementary areas such as marketing, education, business, law, as well as from community representatives.
+Each panel will be made up of a significant proportion of arts and creative practitioners and managers.
+Expertise from complementary areas such as marketing, education, business, law, as well as from community representatives will be sought.

 Will I get paid to sit on an Advisory Panel?

 Yes.
-Creative Victoria Advisory Panel members receive an honorarium to read and assess applications in advance of meetings (preparation fees) and to attend panel assessment meetings (‘sitting fees’) and t.
-Panel members must submit a tax invoice which includes their ABN to Creative Victoria in order to receive payment.
+You’ll receive an honorarium to read and assess applications before meetings (preparation fees) and to attend panel assessment meetings (‘sitting fees’).
+To receive payment, you must submit a tax invoice which includes your ABN to Creative Victoria.

-Creative Victoria will reimburse any reasonable out of pocket expenses incurred by Panel members in attending assessment meetings or viewing support material at Creative Victoria.
-Panel members are required to submit evidence of any expenditure, such as receipts or tickets, and itemise the expense(s) on their tax invoice to Creative Victoria.
+Creative Victoria will reimburse any reasonable out of pocket expenses you incur attending assessment meetings or viewing support material at Creative Victoria.
+Please submit evidence of any expenditure, such as receipts or tickets, and itemise the expense(s) on the tax invoice you submit to Creative Victoria.